Litke Deep

-Litke Deep (Жёлоб Ли́тке) is an oceanic trench in the Arctic Ocean.
-The deepest point, also referred to as Litke Deep, is 5,449 m below sea level.
-It is the closest point of Earth's lithosphere to Earth's center, with Challenger Deep being 14.7268 km further from Earth's centre at a bathymetric depth of 6,366.4311 km.
+Litke Deep (Жёлоб Ли́тке) is a bathymetric feature in the Arctic Ocean.
+The deepest point is 5,449 m below sea level.
+It is the closest point of the upper surface of Earth's lithosphere to Earth's center, with Challenger Deep being 14.7268 km further from Earth's centre at a bathymetric depth of 6,366.4311 km.

 The deepest point in Litke Deep is the closest point on the Earth's surface to the Earth's center given that it is located along the planet's polar flattening.
 Based on average global sea level (mean sea level), the deepest point in Litke Deep is shallower than Challenger Deep.
-Litke Deep is 2nd deepest point in Arctic Ocean after Molloy Deep.
+Litke Deep is the second deepest point in the Arctic Ocean after Molloy Deep.

 Topography

 Location

 The Litke Deep is located in the southwestern part of the Eurasian Basin, which stretches from northeastern part of Greenland past the Svalbard archipelago, Franz Josef Land and Severnaya Zemlya to the Taymyr Peninsula.
 It is situated south of the underwater ridge Gakkel Ridge roughly 350 kilometers northeast of Svalbard and roughly 220 km north of the island of Nordaustlandet.
 The deepest part is at 5,449 metres (17,881 feet) under sea level.